“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 Mark Bowden mentions reds, blacks, and yellows as aggressive colors.

 And if you are shorter, stand further back and don’t turn your head up, but use your eyes to look at them.

 Be Open When Under Attack

-Resist the urge of fighting back and trying instead being as open as possible when under attack and criticism
+Resist the urge of fighting back and trying instead be as open as possible when under attack and criticism

 Make Others Feel Good

 Influencing is about making others feel great and drawing them to you and to your point of view.
 Adopting a YES State with your body language is one of the ways you do that.

 Maybe a few more pictures or other visual resources could have been helpful.